 The EDCT has been very successful at acquiring and implementing State and Federal grants that service the short-term training needs of regional employers and the unemployed/underemployed population of the Inland Empire.
 The EDCT has also been successful at providing nimble and flexible workforce development to the area.
 The gauge of success has been measured by the number of clients serviced through the programs offered.
 Given that the funding of the EDCT is through the acquisition of State and Federal grants, each grant has its own measure of success and accountability.
-EDCT staff indicated that each training grant was in essence an individual "contract" with the grant's individual requirements.
+The staff of the EDCT indicated that each training grant was in essence an individual "contract" with the grant's individual requirements.

-Given the fluid nature of the EDCT's fiscal stability and that the EDCT is primarily funded through short term grants, strategic and long-term educational planning becomes difficult.
-Because aligning itself with the goals of the District and its Colleges has not been a priority of the EDCT, it currently operates as a quasi-District educational entity.
+Given the fluid nature of the EDCT's fiscal stability and that the EDCT is primarily funded through short term grants, strategic and long term educational planning becomes difficult.
+Aligning itself with the goals of the District has not been a priority of or explored by the EDCT.
+The EDCT operates as a quasi-District Educational Entity independent of the District.